 “What is really holding you back?”

-This was the main question Harvard Teaching Fellow Umar Shavurov posed to participants at the Asia Leadership Conference on March 1, at Sunway University.
+This was the main question Center for Asia Leadership Teaching Fellow Umar Shavurov posed to participants at the Asia Leadership Conference on March 1, at Sunway University.

 The answer is probably the same for a slightly overweight yuppie trying to shed a few pounds and for someone whose life practically hinges on a targeted change like regularly saving money.
 According to Umar, who holds an MPA from the Harvard Kennedy School, the reason why people fail to change is because of “hidden assumptions” they subconsciously have about themselves and others.